enthudave/dockerfiles/README.md

 # dockerfiles

-These images have to be run with '$  /sbin/my_init -- su - dev'
+These images have to be run with ' /sbin/my_init -- su - dev' as the command

 For example: